Heads of State

 The Bahamas achieved independence from Britain July 10, 1973, and is now a fully self-governing member of the Commonwealth and a member of the United Nations, the Caribbean Community and the Organization of American States.

 The multi-tiered Judicial System includes the Magistrates Court, the Supreme Court and the Court of Appeal.
-The final appellate court is Her Majesty's Privy Council in London, England.
+The final appellate court is His Majesty's Privy Council in London, England.